iarna/require-inject/README.md

 * **`var myglobal = requireInject.installGlobally.andClearCache(module, mocks)`**

-As with `requireInject.installGlobally` but clear the cache first as with `requireInject.withClearCache`.
+As with `requireInject.installGlobally` but clear the cache first as with `requireInject.withEmptyCache`.
 Because this globally clears the cache it means that any requires after this point will get fresh copies of their required modules, even if you required them previously.